-3.7.7 Public outreach and visibility
+2.8.7 Public outreach and visibility

 Ensure a well-informed discussion, including with a broader public and Georgian citizenry about the opportunities and implications of Georgia’s EU-approximation, including the Association Agenda and specifically the DCFTA.

+Enhance communication capabilities in order to advance EU visibility, promote shared values and explain positive impacts of the European Integration.